 Before joining Hope Street Group, Dan was Deputy Secretary and Chief of Staff at the Delaware Department of Education.
 Previously, he was Assistant Superintendent/Chief of Staff for Delaware’s Christina School District.
-Dan also worked for the New Castle County Executive Office and Law Department, The Honorable Kent A. Jordan, United States Circuit Judge of the United States Court of Appeals for the Third Circuit and former Vice President Joseph R. Biden’s Delaware Senate Office.
+Dan also worked for the Honorable Kent A. Jordan, United States Circuit Judge of the United States Court of Appeals for the Third Circuit and former Vice President Joseph R. Biden’s Delaware Senate Office.
 He was also Associate General Counsel for Corporation Service Company.
 In addition to sitting on the Board of Directors for the Delaware Community Foundation, the United Way of Delaware and the Delaware Arts Consortium, he is Board Chair Emeritus of the Delaware Humane Association and the President of the Board for both the Delaware Theatre Company and the Delaware Arts Alliance.

 Keilani has many years of experience working closely with multiple stakeholders to launch and actively manage large-scale projects.
 As Director of Youth at the YWCA of Nashville and Middle Tennessee, she spearheaded the launch of Girls Inc in Nashville.
 She was also Assistant Director at Vanderbilt University’s Center for Student Professional Development.

 Born and raised in Tennessee, Keilani is a product of Tennessee’s public schools.
 She is committed to empowering teachers, building partnerships, and strengthening public education in the state.
 Keilani is a graduate of the University of Tennessee, Knoxville, and received her graduate degree from Tennessee State University.
 She resides in Middle Tennessee with her husband and two children.

 From PR to voter registration, animal welfare to higher ed, Celia Gregory’s career has melded her natural communication and leadership skills with a passion for human fulfillment, achievement and advancement.
 She works with Hope Street Group’s Teacher Fellows programs to spur growth in the profession and meaningfully connect excellent educators across the country, previously supporting the 2015-2017 National Teacher Fellows in their teacher preparation projects and now facilitating the Teacher Fellow Alumni Network, including HSG’s first Teacher Advisory Council.
 A Kentucky native, Celia Gregory received her B.A. from the University of South Carolina and her M.A. from Gonzaga University.
 She lives with her husband, a high school business teacher, and two dogs in Nashville, Tennessee.